ershov-ilya/modx-transfer-inject/README.md

 4. Import /dumps/import_map.sql into DB of acceptor site

+5. Manually insert first entry to the table "import_map", where:
+  * id = 1 (autoincrement)
+  * donor_id = 0 (Root of old website)
+  * aceptor_id = Here place ID of resource tree element where you want to inject donor website content (any resource of acceptor site)
+  * entity = resource
+  * name = ROOT

-5. And then refer to /index.html for next steps
+6. And then refer to /index.html for next steps

 По-русски
 ======